Added: 11/18/2017 10:30 AM – Insulin Resistance!

 So, let’s hear from a well-respected and well-published former NASA scientist in his 23rd day of a water-only fast: Ray Cronise (a great interview).

 Ray Cronise on Cold Thermogenesis, Intermittent Fasting, Weight Loss & Healthspan:

-Added: 10/20/2017 10:15 AM Salt – Higher levels of salt are often a necessary (along with supplementing other important electrolytes, such as calcium, magnesium, and potassium) while fasting and in ketosis.
+Added: 10/20/2017 10:15 AM Sodium Levels – Higher levels of salt are often necessary (along with supplementing other important electrolytes, such as calcium, magnesium, and potassium) while fasting and in ketosis.
 A low carbohydrate diet is naturally diuretic, as is caffeine, so your body will be excreting more salt.
 Furthermore, have a look at the subsequent section on the “The myth of the low-salt diet”

 Added: 10/19/2017 6:30 PM – Living Education – As has been said: in this age of information, ignorance is a choice.
 Examples of two FREE courses available from Harvard:

 Principles of Biochemistry

 This course explores the molecules of life, starting with building blocks and culminating in complex metabolism and associated diseases.